-Tips for planned giving conversations
+Conversation guide for planned giving

 Step 1: Affirm the Donor’s Generosity and Values